Scholarships and Financial Aid for Undergraduate Students

 Financial Aid for Graduate Students

-The School of Music offers scholarships for full- and part-time study during the fall and spring semesters (not for summer study).
+The Departments of Music offer scholarships for full- and part-time study during the fall and spring semesters (not for summer study).
 Limited stipends are available also to teaching assistants.
-The awarding of School of Music scholarships and stipends is highly selective and is usually based on performance ability as well as academic achievement.
-School of Music scholarships are normally awarded prior to the fall semester for the entire academic year; as a result, funds may be limited or unavailable for requests made during the fall semester for spring-semester consideration.
+The awarding of Departments of Music scholarships and stipends is highly selective and is usually based on performance ability as well as academic achievement.
+Departments of Music scholarships are normally awarded prior to the fall semester for the entire academic year; as a result, funds may be limited or unavailable for requests made during the fall semester for spring-semester consideration.

 All students who audition are considered for music scholarship.
 We also strongly recommend that graduate applicants also submit GRE scores (General Aptitude Test only, not music subject test).
 Although these are not required for admission or for School of Music scholarships and stipends, they are required for academic scholarship consideration (see below).
 Submitting them thus makes the applicant eligible for consideration for a broader range of scholarship aid from the University.